onliniak/coffee-cream/readme.txt

 = 0.97 = Fix white letters on white background (text widgets), styles/scripts variables, new submenus, add Arial font as fallback, hide www/biography when empty (author's page), change div.menu to nav.menu, "tutorial" how add social media links, wrong urls in readme.
 = 0.97.1 = Add hCard microformats to author's page (readable by browsers).
 Remove Railway from supported fonts and background colors from tables.
 Due to GPDR we cannot display e-mail, but we can display name, surname, nickname, biography, avatar and homepage url.
 Tested with <https://webmaster.yandex.ru/tools/microtest/> and <https://search.google.com/structured-data/testing-tool>.
 = 1.0 = New minimal PHP 5.6 <https://wordpress.org/news/2019/04/minimum-php-version-update/>, restore 0.97.1.
 = 1.0.1 = Tested with WordPress ß and new themeunittestdata (03.2019).
 95% compatible with Gutenberg.
 Fix: Show excerpt, when search.
 Fix: Too small line-high.
 Fix: "Show comments" button is visible, when comments are disabled.
 New table border.
 Fix: Show "read more", when title is empty.
+= 1.0.2 = Move documentation and to external site.

 == Inspirations ==